 There are many modestly priced guides available in bookshops.
 You should choose one which suits your requirements.

-1. A key reason why importing and exporting goods globally by sea has become less expensive is because
+- 1. A key reason why importing and exporting goods globally by sea has become less expensive over the last 20 years is because

-A. container rates are affected significantly by competition from emerging economies.
+- A. container rates are affected significantly by competition from emerging economies.

-B. a drop in demand for goods has forced shipowners to reduce freight rates.
+- B. a drop in demand for goods has forced shipowners to reduce freight rates.

-C. economies of scale are available to operators of ships capable of carrying up to 20,000 containers.
+- C. economies of scale are available to operators of ships capable of carrying up to 20,000 containers.

-D. a reduction in fuel costs has led to lower freight rates.
+- D. a reduction in fuel costs has led to lower freight rates.

-- 2. Which Incoterms 2020® imposes the greatest duty on the seller in the transportation of the goods from seller to buyer?
+- 2. Which Incoterms 2020° imposes the highest duty on the seller in the transportation of the goods from seller to buyer?

 - A. Carriage Paid To.

-- B. Delivered At Terminal.
+- B. Cost Insurance & Freight.

 - C. Delivered Duty Paid.

 - D. Ex Works.

 - 3. The principal liner service routes to and from the UK include Australia and

 - A. Indonesia.

 - B. Malaysia.

 - C. New Zealand.

 - D. Singapore.

 - 4. Which trade routes have the second highest movement of containers as measured by Twenty Equivalent Units?

 - A. Australasia to Europe and vice versa.

 - B. Asia to Europe and vice versa.

 - C. Asia to the US and vice versa.

 - D. Europe to North America and vice versa.

-- 5. Which two Incoterms 2020® can only be used for carriage of goods by sea?
+- 5. Which two Incoterms 2020° can only be used for carriage of goods by sea?

 - A. Carriage Paid To and Delivered Duty Paid.

 - B. Cost and Freight and Cost, Insurance and Freight.

-- C. Delivered At Terminal and Delivered At Place.
+- C. Delivered At Place Unloaded and Delivered At Place.

 - D. Ex Works and Free Carrier.

 - 6. One use of an insulated container would be to carry a cargo of

 - A. flowers.

 - B. frozen food.

 - C. green coffee beans.

 - D. tinned foods.

-- From which two countries are phosphates usually sourced?

-A. Algeria and Tunisia.

-- B. Ghana and Sierra Leone.

-- C. South Africa and Botswana.

-- D. The US and Morocco.